Author Archives: john

 1 bottle of Gutturnio red wine (strong, heavy red.
 Malbec or Primitivo will do)

-Wash sloes.
+Wash sloes and dry on kitchen paper.
 When dry put into large jar with a lid together with the sugar.
 Cover with the alcohol, yes, all of it.

 Leave to infuse for 50-60 days.
 Shake container every 2 days.